Javi786/P-Cycle-Model/README.md

 them.
 This will help you understand where new settings might have gone wrong.
 If you successfully run the program, a large matrix will data will begin to output.
 This data will be automatically saved in a text file called "out_nfig" which should be saved inside the same folder where the code is saved in your reposito- ry.
 To access it, go to "output" > "out_nfig".
 With this output text file, you may graph the results using whichever software you are most comfortable with.

+For random seedings:
+0 - Adapt the paths to your own device, on the files "run_multi_config.py", and

+1 - Choose reservoirs, values and number of config files to be generated on seedings.py 2 - Open terminal on main and type "make seedings"

+-> this will create the directory "seedings_files" and its subfile "Results"; -> Then runs "seedings.py" and redirects the generated config files into the seedings_file directory -> Creates an evolve file
+-> runs "run_multi_config.py" which runs simulations for all the config-files (directed into the "output" directory)

+3 - Open terminal on "output" and copy the matrix-files, results of the simulations, into the "/seedings_files/Results" directory, by typing

+	$ cp *.dot /home/rafael/Desktop/BMSIS_Internship2021/P-Cycle-main/seedings_files/Results
+	$ cp *.txt /home/rafael/Desktop/BMSIS_Internship2021/P-Cycle-main/seedings_files/Results

+	(remember to adapt the paths)

+and then remove the now superfluous material on the output directory, by

+	$ rm *.yaml
+	$ rm *.txt
+	$ rm *.dot
+	$ cd ..

+4 - Create the plot by runing the .py file "generate_single_plot.py", by typing

+	$ python3 processing/generate_single_plot.py seedings_files/Results/*.txt -c Atmosphere0 -c CCrust0

+	(change the reservoirs names to obtain the ones in study)

+------> If it runs smoothly, the plot should appear on the main directory